+1-888-360-0001 8:00AM to 6:00PM EST

 How Much Does a Hip MRI Cost?

-Another significant component that can extraordinarily influence the expense of an MRI is whether you have an in-patient office, similar to a medical clinic, or an out-patient medical procedure community.
+Another significant component that can extraordinarily influence the expense of an MRI is whether you have an in-patient office, similar to a medical clinic, or an outpatient medical procedure community.
 Outpatient clinics save you thousands on your hospital bill.

 Different locations charge differently: